MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

    > [!div class="mx-imgBorder"]
    > ![Set default group.](media/dlp-edit-default-group.png "Set default group")

 1. Choose a default group, and then select **Apply**.
-More information: [Connector classification](dlp-connector-classification.md) and [Default data group for new connectors](dlp-connector-classification.md#default-data-group-for-new-connectors)
+Learn more: [Connector classification](dlp-connector-classification.md) and [Default data group for new connectors](dlp-connector-classification.md#default-data-group-for-new-connectors)

 1. Select **Next** as needed to close the **Edit Policy** process.